ndcn/infer-subc/README.md

 Read the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## License

-Distributed under the Unlicense license.
-See `LICENSE` for more information.
+Distributed under the terms of the [BSD-3] license, "organelle-segmenter-plugin" is free and open source software

 ## Issues